ui-libraries/QGIS-For-Beginners/README.md

 ![Census tracts and rec space](images/census-tracts-rec-space.png)
 **Figure 37**.
 Census tracts and public recreational lands.

-## Week 4: Analyzing How Much of X in Y
+## 4: Analyzing How Much of X in Y

 You may have noticed that it was sort of a pain to run multiple tools individually, and you may be wondering if there is some way to program all of these tools to run automatically in succession.
 There is, but you will need to get comfortable with using some Python in the built-in Python Console.
 Python is a programming language, and the Python library you will need to use for data processing in QGIS is baked into the software.